Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/README.md

 - ✔️ Introduction to OpenCV in Raspberry Pi Environment
 - ⏳ Introduction to Ultralytics in Raspberry Pi Environment
-- ⏳ Introduction to Hailo in Raspberry Pi Environment
+- ⏳ Introduction to Hailo in Raspberry Pi Environment Will be completed in December

 ### Finish Chapter 3

+Will be completed in January

 ### Finish Chapter 4
 - ✔️ Setup Ollama on RaspberryPi